percona/postgresql-docs/docs/solutions/ha-setup-apt.md

 ## Preconditions

-1. This is the example deployment suitable to be used for testing purposes in non-production environments.
+1. This is an example deployment where ETCD runs on the same host machines as the Patroni and PostgreSQL and there is a single dedicated HAProxy host.
+Alternatively ETCD can run on different set of nodes.

-2. In this setup ETCD resides on the same hosts as Patroni.
-In production, consider deploying ETCD cluster on dedicated hosts or at least have separate disks for ETCD and PostgreSQL.
-This is because ETCD writes every request from the cluster to disk which can be CPU intensive and affects disk performance.
-See [hardware recommendations](https://etcd.io/docs/v3.6/op-guide/hardware/) for details.
+    If ETCD is deployed on same host machine as Patroni and PostgreSQL, separate disk system for ETCD and PostgreSQL is recommended due to performance reasons.

-3. For this setup, we will use the nodes running on Ubuntu 22.04 as the base operating system:
+2. For this setup, we will use the nodes running on Ubuntu 22.04 as the base operating system:

 | Node name     | Public IP address | Internal IP address
 |---------------|-------------------|--------------------